 Tutor Connection - A quarterly meeting for tutors to keep up to date on the latest in literacy and to share accomplishments, tips and anecdotes about the program

-Writing Class - Workshops geared to working with the adult learner on creative writing or business writing.
-Each workshop is typically 4-6 weeks.
+Writing Workshop - Geared to working with the adult learner on creative writing.
+Each workshop is typically 6 weeks.

 Discussion Group - A weekly gathering of learners who are encouraged to participate in speaking on any number of topcis that are presented during the session.